proof88/PGE/PGE/docpages/menu-04-Networking.md

                   // AP-4: shooting by mouse should be also a continuous operation like strafe.
                   // AP-5: weapon angle Y should not be sent, since it is the same as m_fPlayerAngleY.
+                  // AP-6: mouse moving also generates pkts at framerate.
-                  // AP-6: weapon angle Z should be sent less frequently.
+                  //       weapon angle Z should be sent less frequently.
 For example, every 1 second, or when the change is bigger than 5 degress relative to last sent degree,
                   //       or the combination of both.

                   // TODO: update the calculation here after above APs are done!
 Also update the required packet rate budget under the pseudocode!
               }  // end handleInputAndSendUserCmdMove()